code-423n4/2022-12-gogopool-findings/data/RaymondFam-Q.md

 ## Unusual multisig logic
 Conventionally, multi-signature requires the agreement of multiple people to perform an action, e.g. 6 out of 10 in the case associated with the protocol.
 However, `requireNextActiveMultisig()` in `MultisigManager.sol` only requires one valid, i.e registered and enabled Multisig, address to interact with `MinipoolManager.sol`.

-Additionally, the function logic of `requireNextActiveMultisig()` seems to be mostly (if not only) dealing with the first multisig's index, making the other nine indices never reachable unless the first one has been compromised and disabled.
+Additionally, the function logic of `requireNextActiveMultisig()` seems to be mostly (if not only) dealing with the first enabled multisig's index, making the other enabled indices never reachable unless the first one has been compromised and disabled.

 [File: MultisigManager.sol#L80-L91](https://github.com/code-423n4/2022-12-gogopool/blob/main/contracts/contract/MultisigManager.sol#L80-L91)